Caring House welcomes residents and families to their home-away-from-home!

 Licensed as a Residential Care Facility for the Elderly (RCFE) by the California Department of Social Services (license no. 198602078), we provide compassionate care, support, supervision and assistance for up to six residents and their families at any one time.

-We seek to admit residents whose needs are compatible with our other residents and who we judge will be safe and well-served.
-Residents must be adults, and if younger than age 60 have needs compatible with our other residents.
+We seek to admit terminally ill patients of any age who are receiving services from a Medicare-certified hospice agency, whose needs are compatible with our other residents, and who we judge will be safe and well-served.

 Goals of Care

 Setting goals of care is a crucial part of making appropriate care decisions.
-At Caring House we welcome residents for whom the goals of care have shifted to peace, comfort and support.
+We welcome residents and families for whom the goals of care have shifted to peace, comfort and support.

 Caring House and Hospice

-At Caring House we welcome residents who are using Medicare-certified hospice services.
-Hospice service teams offer medical care and pain and symptom management, as well as spiritual support, counseling and education.
-Hospice team members will visit those residents and provide vital support to them and their loved ones, in collaboration with our staff.
+Residents of Caring House use the Medicare-certified hospice agency of their choice.
+Hospice teams offer medical care, including pain and symptom management, as well as spiritual support, counseling and education.
+Hospice team members will visit residents just as they would in their homes and provide vital support to them and their loved ones, in collaboration with our staff.

-Caring House is not a hospice facility or hospice house and is not licensed as a hospice facility, service or agency under the Health and Safety Code or other California or Federal law.
+Caring House is not a hospice facility or hospice house, and we are not licensed as a hospice facility, service or agency under the Health and Safety Code, or other California or Federal law.

-If you’d like information about a possible admission to Caring House, send us a message through our Contact page or give us a call at 310-796-6625, extension 2.
-In the meantime, there’s more information at our About page and throughout this website.
+Click here for more information about admission to Caring House.
+If you would like speak with us about a possible admission to Caring House, you can send us a message through our Contact page or call us at 310-796-6625, ext.
+2.